 Build and flash a device with OpenThread, to function as the Joiner.
 For an overview of building OpenThread, see the Building Guide.

-JOINER=1 build switch to enable the Joiner role.
+-DOT_JOINER=ON build option to enable the Joiner role.

 For example, to build the CC2538 example platform for use as a Joiner: